troff can trace its origins back to a formatting program called

 changes).

-troff, work on several preprocessors began.
+, work on several preprocessors began.
 These programs would

-very natural use of pipes in UNIX.
+very natural use of pipes in Unix.

-The eqn preprocessor allowed mathematical formulæ to be specified
+preprocessor allowed mathematical formulae to be specified

-in a much simpler and more intuitive manner. tbl is a
+in a much simpler and more intuitive manner. tbl

 preprocessor for formatting tables.
-The refer preprocessor (and
+The refer

-the similar program, bib) processes citations in a document
+) processes citations in a document

 according to a bibliographic database.

-Unfortunately, Ossanna's troff was written in PDP-11 assembly
+was written in PDP-11 assembly

 language and produced output specifically for the CAT phototypesetter.